SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/ISwpTrmCallbackInterface/index.md

 This callback occurs when a synchronous method call has been used and that call has resulted in a response from the terminal.

-e.g. A call to Payment() will eventually result in this callback method with `PaymentRequestResult` as the result parameter.
+e.g. A call to Payment() will eventually result in this callback method with [`PaymentRequestResult`][paymentrequestresult] as the result parameter.

 ```c#
 public void SyncRequestResult(object result)